-- Numbers in parentheses are compressed image file sizes. - Use the record menus (page E-74) to select the quality setting you want. - Note that the maximum number of images that can be stored in a single folder is 250.
-Because of this, even if you are using a card that allows storage of more than 250 images, the camera's monitor screen will show its capacity for up to 250 images only.
-You can store additional images by changing to another folder. - The number of images that can be recorded may differ when you use Card Browser (page E-109).
+- Numbers in parentheses are compressed image file sizes. - The figures in the left are approximations only.
+The actual number of images depends on image subject matter.
+Use the procedure under "Using the Record Menus" on page E-75 for details on changing the quality modes. - Note that the maximum number of images that can be stored in a single folder is 250.
+Because of this, even if you are using a card that allows storage of more than 250 images, the camera's monitor screen will show capacity for up to 250 images only.
+You will be able to store additional images by changing to another folder. - The number of images that can be recorded may differ when you use card browser (page E-106).